 They have elbowed antennae.
 The males are always larger than the females.
 They range in size from 0.6 - 8.5 cm.
 The adults are nocturnal and either do not feed, or feed only on fluids such as nectar.
 Adult beetles have a particular fondness for sweet substances.
 In olden days they were called "cherry eaters", and will lick sweet sap from trees with their feathery tongues.
 In Northern Europe good sources of sweet sap can become favourite mating sites as numbers of beetles gather together.
 It has been found that ginger attracts stag beetles, both larvae and adults (as well as many other insects).
 In Japan adult stag beetles are kept as pets.

-The Lucanidae larva (above) lives in the root stock of deciduous trees especially oak, ash, beech elm and hawthorn, and can take 5 years to develop.
+The Lucanidae larva (above) lives in the root stock of deciduous trees especially oak, ash, beech elm and hawthorn, and can take 5 or 6 years to develop.
+The larva can stridulate (produce sound) by rubbing ridges on the third pair of legs against a rough area at the base of the second pair of legs.

-Adults feed off sweet sap running from tree trunks.
+Adults feed off sweet sap running from tree trunks, rotting fruit and drink water which they lap up with a furry orange tongue.
 The adults fly at dusk in July making a whirring sound with their wings just before take off and landing.
 The flight speed has been recorded at 1.5 metres per second.
 Compare this with other insects.

 At the end of summer the adult female beetle will search for some suitable dead wood in which to lay her eggs.
 Adult beetles emerge in May or June and live for just a few months.

 The larvae eat rotting wood, and in the U. K. oak is the wood of choice, but elm, lime and beech are also used.
 The larval stage can last as long as 6 years.
 The larvae can stridulate by rubbing the 2nd and 3rd leg together, and it is thought that this is a means of communication.